ibm-cloud-docs/EventStreams/quick_setup_guide.md

     ```
     {: codeblock}

-## Step 4: Create an IAM service credential by using the CLI and API
+## Step 4: Create an IAM service credential by using the CLI and the REST producer API
 {: #create_credential_api}
 {: api}